Targeted scoliosis treatment backed with Technology.

 - Shoulder stand

 With this in mind, one can easily see why scoliosis and yoga postures, movements, or maneuvers are harmful.
 And as such, it is our opinion that yoga postures and exercises should be avoided altogether.
 Exercising and stretching are critical to improving scoliosis, but it can also be quite harmful.
 For you to recover from an illness or malfunction, the care you get must be target-specific.
-Yoga is good but counter-productive to the management of scoliosis.
+Yoga is good but counter-productive for the management of scoliosis.
 Please visit our page on yoga for a detailed explanation of why Yoga is dangerous for scoliotic patients.

 Bracing is a myth concocted by profiteers and pushed by the ill-informed.
 Don’t fall victim to this absurd practice.
 Full-time scoliosis bracing is an outdated treatment that must end.
 The bracing of scoliosis has been around for over 400 years, and it has almost never resulted in positive outcomes.
 Therefore, those who brace a scoliotic patient fit the description of being insane for insanity is doing the same thing-over-and-over and expecting a different outcome.
 In Malaysia, many centers offer hard braces, and some have fancy soft braces with hefty price tags.
 Please stay away from these profiteers for they only want to drain your wallet.